bmiller-net/Slingbox.Capture/README.md

 1. Under the `Slingbox` key:
     1. Insert the IP address of your Slingbox in the value for key `IPAddress`.
     1. Insert the admin password acquired above in the value for key `AdminPassword`.
 1. Build and begin debugging Slingbox.API.
-Open the Debug window, it will show ~~A console window should open and will read~~ `Starting web server...
+Open the Debug window, it will show `Starting web server...
 FINISHED.
 Press any key to quit.` when ready.
 1. Open VLC.
 1. In the Media menu, click "Open Network Stream".
 1. Copy the following URL into the box: `http://localhost:9090/api/stream/slingbox`.